 To keep you on the right path, it’s important to revisit and reassess your dream plan regularly.
 At least once a month make sure you’re on track for your 3-monthly goals.
-Every 3 months make sure you’re on track for your 6 monthly goals.
-At 6 months, make sure you’re on track for your yearly goal, etc. Adjust where you need to.
+Every 3 months make sure you’re on track for your 6 monthly goals and at 6 months, make sure you’re on track for your yearly goal, etc. Adjust where you need to.

 I find having an image that you look at every day that represents your dream, can also help remind and motivate you of your dream destination.
 You might even want to vision board your dream and put it in a place you can see it daily such as, as a screen saver on your devices or just a poster behind your door or on your ceiling where it’s the first thing you see every day.